LuisRJean/LuisRJean/README.md

 # About me
-I study in the DevSecOps field as a DevOps Engineer
+I study in the DevSecOps field

 # Hola👋, I’m Luis Jean